A Wired, Indoor Arlo Cam

 - Description: offers rolling 30 days of video storage with up to 4K video resolution for 1 or 5 cameras

-Okay, so at the end of the day, is the Arlo Q a good value?
+Okay, so at the end of the day, is the Arlo Q worth it?

-I would say yes, the value of the Arlo Q is good.
+I would say yes, the value of the Arlo Q is good and it’s worth it for many consumers.
 Here’s a short list of some of the most attractive features of the Arlo Q that add to it’s overall value, in my opinion.

 - 7-day Cloud-based video storage (for free)